-In Frankfurt’s planning council, there was great satisfaction: “I am very pleased that this agreement has resulted in a high hurdle for urban development in the summer park”, said planning manager, Mike Josef (SPD), according to the Frankfurt Rundschau.
-The project represents a “great profit for Frankfurt”.
+Frankfurt’s Head of Planning, Mike Josef (SPD), says with great satisfaction: “I am very pleased that this agreement has resulted in a high hurdle for urban development in the Sommerhoffpark.”, according to the Frankfurt Rundschau newspaper.
+The project would represent a “great profit for Frankfurt“.

-The combined heat and power plant at Westhafen supplies a large part of Frankfurt with energy.
+The Thermal Power Plant West at West Harbor supplies a large part of Frankfurt with energy.
 Ammonia gas is used for the continuous operation of the combined heat and power plant West: it cleans the pollutants in the exhaust gases of the power plant.
 The operator, Mainova, an urban energy supplier, had excluded financial participation in negotiations with the investor from the residential quarter.

 In order to allow a high quality living environment in the vicinity of the combined heat and power station, additional sound insulation is to be provided.